 Out of the box, Slackware ARM officially supports these systems:

 Unlike the x86, usually each type of ARM device requires development and maintenance of installation documentation and in some cases custom kernels.
 Slackware ARM aims to fulfill the following requirement: Provide official support for some commonly available hardware, and allow the community to support "device du jour".
 So even on an "unsupported" ARM device, the majority (if not all) Slackware ARM packages will run on the device, you will need a specific Linux kernel for your device.
 Please read this article for a great introduction to this topic.

 Much of the good well written documentation about ARM and Linux comes from the Debian developers.

 Please read the following documents to learn more about Linux and ARM in general.

-The number of officially supported platforms on which Slackware ARM has been tested and can be installed "out of the box" is limited due to the number of ARM devices, availability of developer time and access to the hardware.
+The number of officially supported devices on which Slackware ARM has been tested and can be installed "out of the box" is limited due to the number of ARM devices, availability of developer time and access to the hardware.

-However, because the Slackware ARM packages have been compiled to run on most of the systems available today, usually all that is required is a new Kernel which can be "cross-compiled" by the user and some tweaking of the platform's boot loader.
+However, because the Slackware ARM packages have been compiled to run on most of the systems available today, usually all that is required is a new Kernel which can be "cross-compiled" by the user and some tweaking of the device's boot loader.

 The Slackware ARM community have helped fill the void by providing installation documentation and other useful notes to help other users install Slackware onto these devices.

-A community supported platform will Is essentially an "overlay" to the Slackware ARM tree, and typically conforms to the following rules:Instructions and packages:
+A community supported device is essentially an "overlay" to the Slackware ARM tree, and typically conforms to the following rules:Instructions and packages:

 • Provides its own installation instructions